vstinner/vstinner.github.io/draft/python_contrib_2017q2.rst

   - regen-typeslots: Objects/typeslots.inc

 * Rename PYTHON_FOR_GEN to PYTHON_FOR_REGEN
-* pgen is now only built by by "make regen-grammar"
+* pgen is now only built by "make regen-grammar"
 * Add $(srcdir)/ prefix to paths to source files to handle correctly compilation outside the source directory